SelfPrivacy/selfprivacy-nixos-config/README.md

 ### method 2: override specific input

-Overriding is more powerful as it allows to change flake input reference to anything just in one command (not only update in the bounds of a branch or a repository).
+Overriding is more powerful (for non-nested flakes) as it allows to change a flake input reference to anything just in one command (not only update in the bounds of a branch or a repository).

 Example:
 ```console